imarc/handbook/javascript.markdown

 JavaScript should be used to show controls or hide content that will be available via tabs or toggles on load.

+If a page requires Javascript to properly function it is recommended, as a bare minimum, to use a non-intrusive call out within a <noscript> tag to notify users with Javascript disabled.

 ### Inserting HTML

 While there’s plenty of valid reasons to generate and insert HTML, when